pavan245/citation-analysis/README.md

 ### 3) BiLSTM + Attention with ELMo (AllenNLP Model)
 The Bi-directional Long Short Term Memory (BiLSTM) model built using the [AllenNLP](https://allennlp.org/) library.
 For word representations, we used 100-dimensional [GloVe](https://nlp.stanford.edu/projects/glove/) vectors trained on a corpus of 6B tokens from Wikipedia.
 For contextual representations, we used [ELMo](https://allennlp.org/elmo) Embeddings which have been trained on a dataset of 5.5B tokens.
 This model uses the entire input text, as opposed to selected features in the text, as in the first two models.
 It has a single-layer BiLSTM with a hidden dimension size of 50 for each direction.

-We used AllenNLP's [Config Files](https://guide.allennlp.org/using-config-files) to build our model, just need to implement a model and a dataset reader (with a Config file).
+We used AllenNLP's [Config Files](https://guide.allennlp.org/using-config-files) to build our model, just need to implement a model and a dataset reader (with a JSON Config file).

 Our BiLSTM AllenNLP model contains 4 major components: